 Because if you were spending all your time figuring out why it happened to you so that you can get to the good thing next, then you’re not spending any time processing it, which can be detrimental to your own emotional resiliency the next time that you go through something that’s difficult.

 This is a conversation I’ve had with myself, with friends of mine, if we’re not going to use phrases like this and others, what takes its place?
 What do we do when someone is having a hard time or going through a difficult situation?
 How do we help them?
 If you’re tempted to say this phrase to a friend who’s been struggling like I was—this happened to me—try empathizing instead.

-If we go back to my example with my friend and her bookstore, ultimately what I did is I didn’t say everything happens for a reason but I did say, “I’m proud of you that you stuck it out despite this other difficult thing that you went through with your store.
+If we go back to my example with my friend and her bookstore, I didn’t say everything happens for a reason but I did say, “I’m proud of you that you stuck it out despite this other difficult thing that you went through with your store.
 I’m proud of the way you’re sticking it out now,” because she’s been amazingly resilient in figuring out how to adapt to all the changes from COVID-19.

 If that’s a concept that feels weird or maybe sounds totally foreign, I get that because that used to also be a concept that was totally foreign to me until I was introduced to Brené Brown.
 If you want to learn anything about empathy, strength, and courage, look up Brené Brown.
 I highly recommend her special on Netflix called The Call to Courage.
 It’s amazing.
 I’ve watched it several times.